AmbroiseS/training-JEE-Aperture/README.md

 You can now access http://localhost:8080/CodeReviewMeeting/dashboard (this URL may vary depending on your configuration)

+To make the email feature work you have to configure the emailbean SMTP host with your own hostname.
+If your SMTP require security you will have to add in the EmailSessionBeanClass the following lines after line 43.:

+Authenticator authenticator = null;
+if (auth) {
+    props.put("mail.smtp.auth", true);
+    authenticator = new Authenticator() {
+        private PasswordAuthentication pa = new PasswordAuthentication(yourUsername, yourPassword);
+        @Override
+        public PasswordAuthentication getPasswordAuthentication() {
+            return pa;
+        }
+    };
+}

+...and replace the "null" with your authentificator line 51

+Session session = Session.getInstance(props, authenticator);
+session.setDebug(debug);

 ## Disclaimer
 Tested on Chromium and Chrome v60.